 New Zealand - GDP

-FocusEconomics Consensus Forecast panelists expect the economy to grow 3.1% in 2017, which is up 0.2 percentage points from last month’s forecast.
+FocusEconomics Consensus Forecast panelists expect the economy to grow 3.1% in 2017, which is unchanged from last month’s forecast.
 For 2018, the panel sees the economy expanding 2.8%.

 New Zealand - GDP Data

 |Economic Growth (GDP, annual variation in %)||2.0||2.7||2.4||3.7||2.5|

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Statistics New Zealand and FocusEconomics calculations.

 |Bond Yield||3.24||0.0 %||Mar 23|

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.